franciscolobo/KOMODO2/README.md

 ---
 ## HOW TO USE - OVERVIEW

-To run KOMODO2 you need two things: (i) a set of data and (ii) an input list defining the path to that data and what is to be done.
+To run KOMODO2 you need two things:

+1.  a set of data
+2. an input list defining the path to that data and what is to be done.

 ### Retrieving data
 A set of example data folders and files can be downloaded directly from the project repository by using function `retrieve_data_files()`.
 For instance, a call: